-Kingdom Culture Christian School staff, volunteers and others have a number of responsibilities and obligations under the Act and the Regulation which are outlined in this policy.
+Kingdom Culture Christian School Staff members have a number of responsibilities and obligations under the Act and the Regulation which are outlined in this policy.

 2.1 The object of the WWCC Act is to protect children:

 - a) By not permitting certain persons to engage in child-related work - b) By requiring persons engaged in child-related work to have a WWCC clearance.